jupyterhub/action-major-minor-tag-calculator/README.md

 ## Required input parameters

-- `githubToken`: The GitHub token, required so this action can comment on pull requests.
+- `githubToken`: The GitHub token, required so this action can fetch tags using the GitHub API.

 ## Optional parameters